Güzelhisar Dam

 Güzelhisar Dam is a dam in İzmir Province, Turkey, built between 1975 and 1981.
 The development was backed by the Turkish State Hydraulic Works.

-In January 2023, severe drought hits Turkey's 3rd-largest city İzmir, resulting decreasing water levels in major dams and water occupancy rate of the Güzelhisar Dam decreases from 66.38% to 60.84%.
+In January 2023, a severe drought hit Turkey's 3rd-largest city İzmir, resulting in decreasing water levels in major dams and water occupancy rate of the Güzelhisar Dam decreases from 66.38% to 60.84%.